 We are delighted to bring you original stories for the Christmas season.
-Each tale will make ideal bedtime reading for youngsters – but we know many an adult has enjoyed them too.
-All are written by television presenter and reporter Phil Jones.
-Just click on one of the titles listed below to take you through to the chosen story.
+Each tale will make ideal festive reading for youngsters – but we know many adults enjoy them too!
+All are written by our resident author Phil Jones.
+Click on one of the titles listed below to take you through to the chosen story.

 “Rufus the Barking Reindeer”: Rufus is a pup with a problem…he wants to be a reindeer.
 More than that, he’d quite like to be Rudolph.
 You know what?
 Some wishes do come true…but at a cost.
 Maybe a dog’s life is not so bad after all.